 Oleg Sokolov, not long after his arrest, pleaded guilty to the murder and gun charges.

-A psychiatrist for the state testified that at the time he murdered Anastasia Veshchenko, Mr. Sokolov was sane and knew exactly what he was doing.
+A psychiatrist for the state testified that at the time he murdered Anastasia Veshchenko Mr. Sokolov was sane and knew exactly what he was doing.

-The defendant, testifying from within a glass enclosure, explained that he had killed his girlfriend in a fit of anger.
-He said he had thought she was the perfect woman, but instead she had "turned into a monster."
+The defendant, testifying from within a glass enclosure, explained that he killed his girlfriend in a fit of anger.
+He said he had thought she was the perfect woman, but instead she "turned into a monster."

 Judge Yulia Maximenko sentenced Oleg Sokolov to 12 years and six months, a term to be served at a "strict regime penal colony."
 No one, including the prosecutor and Anastasia Veshchenko's parents, objected to the lenient sentence.